gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * idfi = inverse document frequency of term i,
            = log2 (N/ df i)  (N: total number of documents) An indication of a term’s discrimination power
-* A typical combined term importance indicator is tf-idf weighting
+* The weight of a term for a document can be determined by its term frequency in this document combined with the term's inverse document frequency.
-* Define: Collection frequency of term is the number of times term t appears in the collection of documents, counting multiple appearances.
+*  Collection frequency of term : is the number of times term t appears in the collection of documents, counting multiple appearances.
 * Does idf has effect on ranking of one term query?
 - No. idf can be used to set different weights for some terms that have different document frequency.
 But if there is only one term, then the term frequency can determine its ranking, no matter what the term's document frequency is.